Stamp Duty Calculator

 How to work out Stamp Duty

-Imagine you pay £280,000 for your home.
+Imagine you've already owned or do own a property and you pay £975,000 for your next home.
 That's the value that HMRC uses to work out your Stamp Duty liability.

-You don't pay Stamp Duty on how much you borrow from the lender.
-That's because your mortgage amount will have your deposit deducted from the sale price of the home.
-You pay tax on the full value of the property.
+You don't pay Stamp Duty on how much you borrow for a mortgage from the lender.
+That's because your mortgage doesn't include your deposit.
+You pay tax on the full property value.

 Close